DLFMetadataAssessment/Sandbox/entries/skillbuilding.md

 The examples and walk through of GitHub and Jekyll below uses "issue#3" as a subject.
 That's the branch name used in the commit message.

 ### Pull Requests
 Once you have committed your changes to your branch for a particular issue, submit a pull request to have your changes reviewed.
 It will be merged by another member of the group.
-We request that nobody merges their own pull re quests.
+We request that nobody merges their own pull requests.